LordAshes/TaleSpire-CustomMiniPlugin/README.md

 5.0.1: Added optional diagnostic mode (off by default) to provide more console logs regarding startup and board reload

 5.0.0: Switched to using mesh transfer for normal and fly mode with added GO being used only for effects and animation.
 5.0.0: Fixes Line of Sight Visility.

 5.0.0: Fixes ability to select mini by any part of the mini (not just the base).

+4.9.2: Fixed bug with board reload and transformed mini delete

 4.9.1: Bug fix to support both MeshRenderer and SkinnedMeshRenderer assets.

 4.9.0: Flying mode is now done the same way as regular mode.
 This means consistent texture (with transparency) and stealth in both modes.
        This fix also allows animations to be used in fly mode.

 4.8.0: Fixed support for BMP, CRN, DDS, JPG, PNG and TGA texture files

 4.7.0: Text at the top of the screen indicates the common TaleSpire_CustomData folder where custom content is expected to be found
        (shows only when one of the transformation dialog windows are open)

 4.7.0: When the indicated transformation content is not found, a message indicates the TaleSpire_CustomData folder where it was expected.

 4.6.1: Moved CustomData folder to a plugins folder so that the CustomData contents don't get flattened when the plugin is installed